ssm-lab/hirl-replication-package/README.md

 - `/data`

-  - `phase1-G1-18.xlsx` - Data sheet of 18 participants for phase 1
+  - `P1-1-30.xlsx` - Data sheet of 30 participants for Phase 1
-  - - `phase2-G1-18.xlsx` - Data sheet of 18 participants for phase 2
+  - `P2-1-30.xlsx` - Data sheet of 30 participants for Phase 2

 - `/scripts` – Analysis scripts for the automated analysis of data
 - `/output` – Results of the analyses as used in the article